 That said, my husband had to get a visa for the US while we were there working and, let me tell you, getting an Ecuador visa is much easier!
 Much easier!
 And less time consuming.

-This page was updated April 2017.
+This page was (mega!) updated March 2018.